phanuphun/os-lab-note/README.md

 ALTER USER 'root'@'localhost' IDENTIFIED WITH caching_sha2_password BY 'password';
 ```
 6. GO TO PHPMYADMIN `https://your_domain_or_IP/phpmyadmin`

+> [!WARNING]
-- FIX 1 : IF YOU AREADY INSTALLED AND PHP FILE NOT RUN TRY THIS
+> FIX 1 : IF YOU AREADY INSTALLED AND PHP FILE NOT RUN TRY THIS
 ```shell
 sudu apt install php
 ```
-- FIX 2 :
+> FIX 2 :

 ## OPENCART